RESOURCES

 FAQs

 A: – GFCI stands for Ground Fault Circuit Interrupter.
 In layman’s terms this device protects you from electrical shock.
-When it senses the slightest increase in resistance resulting from ground fault, (i.e., the use of electrical devices in or near water), it trips off to protect you.
+When it senses the slightest increase in resistance resulting from ground fault (for example, the use of electrical devices in or near water), the device trips in order to protect you.

-A: – The black button is a test button and when pressed, should deactivate the outlet and any other outlet fed from it – Indicating a properly functioning device.
-The red button is the re-set button that you depress to reactivate the outlet or outlets in the event of deactivation resulting from a fault.
+A: – One button is a test button and will be labeled such.
+When pressed, this should deactivate the outlet and any other outlet fed from it.
+This indicates a properly functioning device.
+The other button is the reset button.
+You depress this to reactivate the outlet, or outlets, in the event of deactivation resulting from a fault.
+These devices should be tested periodically by depressing the test button.

 Please Note: Modern breakers are much more efficient and offer greater levels of protection.

-A: – First, disconnect any additional devices that may have caused the breaker to overload and trip.
-Breakers are mechanical devices and must be turned all the way off before turning back on.
-Remember this is a mechanical device, so this may require several attempts.
+A: – First, unplug any cords that may have caused the breaker to overload and trip.
+Breakers are mechanical devices and must be turned all the way off before turning them back on.
+Remember, this is a mechanical device, so this may require several attempts.
 If this fails to reset the breaker, there may be a more serious problem.
-Contact a licensed electrician in your area.
+Contact us so that we can address any potential hazards.

-A: – Yes, but first you must make sure the electrical box is properly braced and rated for the weight and torque of the paddle fan you are installing.
+A: – Yes, but first you must make sure that the electrical box is a UL listed, fan rated box that is properly installed (and rated) for the weight and torque of the paddle fan you are purchasing.
+If in doubt, call us out.

 A: – Yes.
-Dimming fluorescent requires not only a special dimmer, but also special fixtures.
-You cannot place a typical incandescent dimmer on existing fluorescent.
+Dimming fluorescent and LED lights requires not only a special dimmer, but also special fixtures.
+You cannot place a typical incandescent dimmer on existing fluorescent or LED lighting.

 A: – Yes.
-Though, if the two loads exceed 20amps, your breaker will sense overload, do its job, and trip off.
+Although, if the two loads exceed 20 amps, your breaker will sense overload, do its job, and trip.
 Under this condition, you must plug one of the appliances into a different kitchen outlet on a different circuit, in order to balance the load.

 A: – Yes.
 Though, if the device exceeds the capacity of the circuit, the breaker will trip off.